AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 fl.trace("The sum of " + a + " and " + b + " is " + sum );
 ```

-To run the function defined in the DLL, select Commands > Sample in the Flash authoring environment.
+To run the function defined in the DLL, select Commands > Sample in the Animate authoring environment.